MuViCo/MuViCo/documentation/userguide.md

 You can add an element in different ways:

 - Click the **"Add Element"** button to open the element creation panel.
 - **Double-click** anywhere on the screen to open the panel.
-This will automatically set the screen and index based on where you clicked.
+This will automatically set the screen and frame based on where you clicked.
 - **Drag and drop** a file directly to the screen.
-- You can copy an existing element by clicking its **copy button**, and then click the desired position to paste it.
+- You can copy an existing element by clicking its **copy button**, and then click on desired positions to paste it.

 ![Add element](./images/add_element.png "Add element")